Leproide/UptimeMonitor/README.md

 - **External Monitoring:** Runs from a **remote VPS or another location**, pinging your **public IP**.
   - This allows you to **cross-check logs** from both locations, proving that the issue lies with your ISP and **not** your local network (LAN).

+## 💡 Why Use This?

+✅ Prove to your ISP that the issue is not your LAN, the main excuse for not investigating is "WiFi coverage or interference" or "cabling issues".
+✅ Monitor uptime/downtime with exact timestamps.
+✅ Receive instant notifications via Telegram or Gotify.
+✅ Works on Windows (PowerShell) & Linux (Bash).

 ### 📢 **Notifications (Gotify & Telegram)**
 The **external monitoring version** supports **Gotify** and **Telegram** notifications.
 - Get **real-time alerts** when your connection **goes down** or is **restored**.